 Flu season during a pandemic will test hospitals’ resources as they manage an increase in patients who have one or both viruses.
 During these unpredictably busy times, your per diem talent pool becomes more important than ever to ensure proper nurse-to-patient ratios.

 While a reliable internal pool is a lifesaver during a surge, you also have to keep labor costs under control.
-Making the most of your full- and part-time clinical staff, as well as your per diem professionals, requires a close eye on internal float management as well as communication and engagement.
-Follow these tips to improve all of the above.
+Making the most of your full- and part-time clinical staff as well as your per diem professionals requires a close eye on internal float management as well as communication and engagement.

 Your per diem professionals may have a different orientation workflow from your full-time employees, but both should be properly equipped with the knowledge they need to provide the best care for your patients.